My account Basket

 Douglas Boyes Fund for Emerging Entomologists

-Eligibility: Anyone aged 14 to 18 or a group or class of that age group with an interest in insects
+Individuals aged 14 to 18 or a group or class of that age group can apply for up to £500.

 Antlion larvae Tyrant of the Dunes.
 Photo (c) Benji Cook (12), Insect Week 2025

-Grants awarded up to £500 to support the communication and public engagement activities of students in entomology.
+Supports the communication and public engagement activities of students.

 A delegate speaking and asking questions with a microphone - audience at Ento24

-Bursaries fund up to £20,000 to support postgraduate students in entomology
+Provides bursary funds to support postgraduate students in entomology.

-Eligibility: UK & ROI HE institutions offering postgraduate study in entomology
+Higher Education institutions in UK & ROI offering postgraduate study in entomology can apply for up to £30,000 over three years.

 Doctoral Training Partnerships